YuvalMandel/PyperformancBenchmarkOptimization/README.md

 This subfolder contains self-contained scripts to validate, benchmark, and profile multiple AES implementations (original PyAES, NumPy/Numba, PyCryptodome, C AES-NI, and Cython AES-NI)

-It also has the GC collect baseline and improvements.
+It also has the GC collect baseline and optimized.

 ## Structure 🗂️
 - `pyaes/`